martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

 ### Aggregation

 Cut aggregation can be applied to reduce communication latency and load imbalance.
 This can yield major performance improvements in distributed settings.
-Aggregation is enabled by supplying a factory object through `aggregate` to the factory function.
+Aggregation is enabled by setting the [`Aggregator`](@ref) attribute.

 The following aggregation schemes are available:
 - [`NoAggregation`](@ref) (default)